Diamondbacks vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 25 of the 36 games they were the moneyline favorite this season (69.4%).
+- The Diamondbacks have won in 21, or 53.8%, of the 39 contests they have been named as odds-on underdogs this year.

-- When it has played as moneyline favorites with odds of -130 or shorter, Arizona has a 19-8 record (winning 70.4% of its games).
+- Arizona is 5-6 this season when entering a game as the underdog by +130 or more on the moneyline.

-- The Diamondbacks have a 56.5% chance to win this contest based on the moneyline's implied probability.
+- The moneyline set for this matchup implies the Diamondbacks have a 43.5% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!